-Read and write interface files next to the Agda files they correspond to (i.e. do not attempt to regroup them in a build/ directory at the project's root).
+Prefer to read and write interface files next to the Agda files they correspond to (i.e. do not attempt to regroup them in a build/ directory at the project's root, except if they already exist there).

 --no-default-libraries